-- Homestay families must provide a written receipt to students for payment every month (including the month forwarded by Brock University).
-The receipt must include the student’s full name, the Homestay family name, address, signature, and the amount paid (broken down as: Room $500 and food $300 for those on the meal plan).
+- Homestay families must provide a written receipt to students for payment every month.
+The receipt must include the student’s full name, the Homestay family name, address, signature, and the amount paid.

 - Homestay placements and/or removals will be conducted at the sole discretion of Brock University.
 Brock University will never guarantee a Homestay placement to a family and has the right to cease a homestay arrangement.

-- Completion of the application process does not guarantee that Brock University will place students in a family home.
+- Completion of the application process does not guarantee that Brock University will place students with a host.

-- Past participation in the program does not guarantee that Brock University will continue to place students in a family home.
+- Past participation in the program does not guarantee that Brock University will continue to place students with a host.

-- Brock University will keep all information regarding Criminal Clearance Checks and any other personal information that it collects confidential pursuant to the Freedom of Information and Protection of Privacy Act.
+- Brock University will keep all information regarding PVSC and any other personal information that it collects confidential pursuant to the Freedom of Information and Protection of Privacy Act.

 I understand that for students to be immersed in the English language and culture, they should be given full opportunity to use English in the home.
 Students should be treated as much as possible as members of the family, in a friendly and clean atmosphere, and encouraged to participate in some of the family’s cultural and social activities.
-Students should not be expected to do household chores (except in their room), nor do their own cooking if they are provided with room and meals (unless they offer to help).
-They should also eat and have access to the same food as the rest of the family.
+Students should not be expected to do household chores (except in their room), nor do their own cooking.
+They should also eat and have access to the same food as the rest of the household.